OctoPrint/octoprint-docker/docs/building-on-raspberry-pi.md

-## Docker build error on Raspbian OS
+## Docker build error on Raspberry Pi OS

 If you attempt to build the docker image on raspbian you may encounter the following error, this is resolved by the steps below.